hashicorp/nomad/website/source/guides/ui.html.md

 Job Deployments are listed on the Deployments tab on the Job Detail page.
 Every tracked deployment is listed in a timeline view.

+This page will automatically update as new versions are submitted to the cluster and deployments proceed.

 [![Job Deployments][img-job-deployments]][img-job-deployments]

 Each deployment can be toggle to show information about the deployment, including canaries placed and desired,